Larry Nassar’s Ex-Wife Stephanie Divorced Him In 2017

-Larry Nassar's ex-wife, Stephanie Nassar, is briefly mentioned but never shown in the doc.
+Larry Nassar's ex-wife, Stephanie Nassar, is mentioned in the scandal's coverage.

-Here's what you need to know about Stephanie Nassar.
+Here's what you need to know about Stephanie Nassar and where she is now.

-A lot of this abuse took place at the Karolyi Ranch, the USA Gymnastics National Team Training Center in Huntsville, Texas, run by gymnastics training legends Béla and Márta Károlyi.
-No parents were allowed inside the ranch, enabling the Károlyis to push the teen gymnasts to physical extremes—even fixating on the children's weight—unchallenged by adult guardians.
+A lot of the abuse took place at the Karolyi Ranch, the USA Gymnastics National Team Training Center in Huntsville, Texas, run by gymnastics training legends Béla and Márta Károlyi.
+Parents weren't allowed inside the ranch, enabling the Károlyis to push the teen gymnasts to physical extremes—even fixating on the children's weight—unchallenged by adult guardians.

-Much of Nassar's abuse took place at the famed Karolyi ranch and training facility, but it also happened at John Geddert's Twistars USA Gymnastics Club in Michigan, Michigan State University, and at the Holt, Michigan home he shared with his then-wife, Stephanie, and their three children.
+While Nassar's abuse went on at the famed Karolyi ranch and training facility, it also happened at John Geddert's Twistars USA Gymnastics Club in Michigan, Michigan State University, and at the Holt, Michigan home he shared with his then-wife, Stephanie, and their three children.

-Larry Nassar's wife Stephanie has been mentioned throughout the coverage of Nassar’s abuse, which might make you wonder: Who is she?
+Larry Nassar's ex-wife Stephanie has been mentioned throughout the coverage of Nassar’s abuse, which might make you wonder: Who is she?

 According to a report from In Touch Weekly, Stephanie filed for divorce on January 25, 2017 and was granted the divorce within six months.
-She also received sole custody of their three children.
+She also received sole custody of their three children—two daughters and a son, per The Sun.
 Neither she nor her children were present for Larry's sentencing and court proceedings last year, per Inquisitor.

 Some of Larry's victims were at his wedding to Stephanie.